jupyterlab/jupyterlab/tutorial/adding_content.md

 - Add a reference to the new library in `src/typings.d.ts`.
 - Create a folder in `src` for the plugin.
 - Add  `index.ts` and `plugin.ts` files.
-- If creating CSS, import the them in `src/default-themes/index.css`.
+- If creating CSS, import them in `src/default-themes/index.css`.
 - The `index.ts` file should have the core logic for the plugin.
 In this case, it should create a widget and widget factory for rendering geojson files (see [Documents](./documents)).